 Blepharoplasty or "eyelid surgery" is a surgical procedure offered by Dr. Gerecci, Portland facial plastic surgeon designed to enhance the appearance of the eyes and upper third of the face.
 The position of the brow can contribute to upper eyelid aging and, often, a brow lift may be needed at the time of eyelid surgery.
 When performed correctly, crafting and sculpting the upper third of the face can restore a brighter and refreshed appearance.

-Sedation, Local, or
+Local, Sedation, or General

 AM I A GOOD CANDIDATE FOR BLEPHAROPLASTY & EYELID SURGERY?

 Good candidates for eyelid surgery may include individuals experiencing at least one of the following issues:

 Excess, sagging skin in the upper and/or lower eyelids

 Protruding fat pockets or "fat bags" in the upper and/or lower lids

 Visible wrinkles and creases of the upper and/or lower eyelids